Kernix13/javascript-cheat-sheet/string-array-examples.md

 ### splice

 Changes the contents of an array by removing or replacing existing elements and/or adding new elements.
-Mutates the original array, **returns removed items**.
+Mutates the original array, **<ins>returns removed items</ins>**.

 MDN syntax (MUTATES!):
 ```js